Noise in Private Housing

 Listen to your neighbours

-Ask your neighbours to let you know if noise levels from your house disturb them.
-You could offer to give them your phone number so that they can send you a message if the noise levels are too loud.
+Ask your neighbours to let you know you're disturbing them.
+You could give them your phone number so that they can send you a message if the noise levels are too loud.
 If they approach you with a complaint or feedback, be polite and responsive.

 Tips for keeping noise levels down

 - Keep the music volume and bass levels down - remember that walls between houses are very thin and sound travels very easily.

 - If you can hear your music from outside your room, so can everyone else.
-Use headphones and be aware of the time when playing your music, computer games and the like.
+Position speakers away from your neighbours' walls, or even better, use headphones.

 - Noise in your garden travels beyond the fence and can disturb many more neighbours on your and surrounding streets